Term vs. Whole Life Insurance for Seniors: Which Is the Better Fit in 2026?

 The cost of getting it wrong

-Buying term when you need permanent coverage means your family could be left without coverage at a difficult moment, right when burial costs or surviving-spouse income needs are most acute.
-Buying whole life when a short-term need would have been solved with term means paying a higher premium for longer than necessary.
-Neither error is catastrophic, but both cost real money over time, which is why matching the policy type to the actual need is the starting point for any senior life insurance decision.
+Buying term when you need permanent coverage means your family could be left without a benefit at a difficult moment, right when burial costs or a surviving spouse's income needs are most acute.
+Buying whole life when term would have handled the job means paying a higher premium for longer than necessary.
+Neither error is catastrophic, but both cost real money over time, which is why matching the policy type to the actual need is the right starting point.

 Frequently asked questions